basiphobe/image-zoom-extension/README.md

 - 🔍 Zoom any image on any webpage
 - ⌨️ Simple controls: Hold **Ctrl** + **Mouse Wheel** to zoom
+- 🖱️ Click and drag to pan around zoomed images
 - 🎯 Smooth zoom transitions
-- 🔄 Ctrl + Double-click to reset zoom
+- 🔄 Double-click to reset zoom
 - 🌐 Works on Firefox and Edge (Chromium-based browsers)
 - ⚡ Lightweight and fast